diamirio/AndroidAppUtil/README.md

 When creating a new module, do not forget to:
 * add a `proguard-rules.pro` with the proguard rules for dependencies in your new module
 * add a `deploy.settings` to your module with information for bintray
-* add your module to the modules array in the `fastlange/Fastfile` file

 ## Build and Deploy